threatrack/ghidra-patchdiff-correlator/README.md

 Same unordered remarks as in the [Bulk Instructions Match] Correlator apply.

-### TODO: Bulk Basic Block Mnemonics Match
+### Bulk Basic Block Mnemonics Match

-The `Bulk Basic Block Program Correlator` isn't implemented yet, but it will be the same as the Bulk Instruction Correlator, but the features in the bulk comparison will be basic block hashes.

-Getting basic blocks in Ghidra: <https://github.com/NationalSecurityAgency/ghidra/issues/1134>
+The `Bulk Basic Block Mnemonics Match` Correlator first converts the mnemonics of each basic block into a list.
+That list is sorted and hashes (so the order of the mnemonics within the basic block don't matter).
+Then these basic block hashes are compared between functions in an unordered bulk comparison.

 ### Other Correlators

 - Other approaches would be to write a correlator that uses already existing matches.
 Ghidra calls these `Reference Correlator`s, e.g., the `Data Reference Correlator`.
+A template can be found here <https://github.com/NationalSecurityAgency/ghidra/blob/49c2010b63b56c8f20845f3970fedd95d003b1e9/Ghidra/Features/VersionTracking/src/main/java/ghidra/feature/vt/api/correlator/program/VTAbstractReferenceProgramCorrelatorFactory.java>
 - Recent paper summarizing the state of the art on binary code similarity: <https://arxiv.org/abs/1909.11424>

 ## TODO